Updated: Apr 8

 Where the prosecution alleges the indecent exposure had a sexual element, the prosecution may charge an accused under the more serious summary offence of sexual exposure (section 19 of the Summary Offences Act).

-Penalty for Behave in an Indecent Manner or Offensive Manner
+What is the Penalty for Behave in an Indecent Manner or Offensive Manner?